Fintan-contents/programmers-self-checklist/en/README.md

   　Using this checklist as one of the check points in the checklist of completion conditions for PG and UT work prevents omissions in PG and UT work.

-- Coding protocols
+- Coding conventions

-  　Points requiring particular attention in the [Java coding protocol](https://github.com/nablarch-development-standards/nablarch-style-guide/blob/master/en/java/java-style-guide.md) and other coding protocols are defined in this checklist to enable efficient development.
+  　Points requiring particular attention in the [Java coding conventions](https://github.com/nablarch-development-standards/nablarch-style-guide/blob/master/en/java/java-style-guide.md) and other coding conventions are defined in this checklist to enable efficient development.

 ## Accessing this document